evlaV/steamos-atomupd/doc/server.md

 - the list of supported architectures (eg. `amd64`)

-An update server is stateless, and several update servers can run on the same machine, serving different image pools.
+An update server is stateless, and several update servers can run on the same machine, serving different sets of images, possibly all of them living in the same directory.

 On start, the server walks the image directory, looking for **manifest files**.
 Each image should have a manifest file, with the extension `.manifest.json`.